 Audio-Visual Equipment: Audio-Visual equipment is located throughout the Library.
-The first floor AV Room is the location of a microfilm/ fiche reader/printer and a copy stand.
+The first floor AV Room is the location of a microfilm/ microfiche reader/printer and a copy stand for camera attachment.
 The AV Room on the Periodicals Wing contains a TV/VCR, DVD, and listening equipment.
 The use of this equipment is monitored by the Library staff and student assistants.
 AV materials may be checked out at the Circulation Desk and are for Library use only.

-Copy Machines: The Library has two copy machines located on the first and second floors.
+Copy Machines/Scanners: The Library has two copy machines/scanners located on the first and second floors.
 The machines are for use by both patrons and Library staff.
-Currently, the charge per copy is $.10 for black & white and $.25 for color.
-You may use cash or change, or you may purchase a copy card from the Library staff at the Circulation Desk for $11.00.
-The photocopiers have the capability to scan materials to email.
+Currently, the charge per printed copy is $.10 for black & white and $.25 for color.
+You may use cash or change.
+The photocopiers have the capability to scan materials to email or a USB drive.
 If you experience difficulties in using the copiers or paper is needed, please speak with a member of the Library staff or a student assistant.

 The Library facility, including the remodeled portion, has many distinct areas.
 Please familiarize yourself with the facilities by using the description below and the maps that follow.
 Also, note the functions of each area and any restrictions that may apply.
 The classifications of the holdings on each floor read from left to right.

-Ground Floor - The ground floor of the building houses the General Collection (A-BJ, C-Z), the General Collection Oversize, and the Card Catalog.
-A public terminal is also located on this floor.
+Ground Floor – The ground floor of the building houses the General Collection (A-BJ, C-Z), the General Collection Oversize, and the old Card Catalog.
 The ground floor of the remodeled Cotsidas-Tonna Library includes a lecture room, faculty offices, and Library storage areas.
 The Library storage areas are for staff only.
 Please do not enter these areas unless accompanied by a member of the Library staff.